African American Heritage Trail receives Award of Honor

 By Allen A. Buchanan, Contributor

 ST. PETERSBURG — The African American Heritage Association (AAHA) received the Award of Honor in Heritage Education last Fri., Oct.
-24 during 2014 Preservation Awards Shindig held at Studio@620.
+24, during the 2014 Preservation Awards Shindig held at Studio@620.

 Awarded for the newly opened African American Heritage Trail that runs along 22nd Street South and 9th Avenue South, AAHA was one of several groups and individuals honored for their efforts to preserve historic landmarks in the city of St. Petersburg.